 What and where should I eat?

 Greek food - credits: Toms Auzins/Shutterstock.com

-Apart from its natural beauty and emerald beaches, Halkidiki enchants with its food.
+Apart from its natural beauty and emerald beaches, Halkidiki enchants visitors with its food that will satisfy all your senses.
 The gastronomic tradition of the area is long and the various influences, mainly from the Macedonian and the simple Mount Athos cuisine, have created a wonderful mosaic of flavors.

 It is prepared by distilling water in which they put the honeycombs that were broken during the collection of honey.
 After harvesting the honey from them, they ferment the remaining sugars and distill the fermented must-honey, to prepare the Mountovina.

 If you want to enjoy your meal at a table next to the beach of Nea Plagia, the ideal choice for you will be a few kilometers outside of Thessaloniki, in ‘Kochyli’.
 In its beautiful garden, you will be able to enjoy your meal by the sea, with dishes that will enhance your culinary experience and will convince you to visit this restaurant again and again.

-Clear blue waters, countless coves and beaches, intense vegetation, and picturesque villages compose an idyllic landscape you will never come across in any other part of the world and you will never forget.
+Clear blue waters, countless small coves and beach resorts, luscious nature, and picturesque villages compose an idyllic landscape you will never come across in any other part of the world and you will never forget.

 What's more, the amazing Mediterranean climate, clear blue waters, and the incredible Greek cuisine, alongside the friendly locals and the close proximity to Thessaloniki International Airport, offer many valid reasons for picking Halkidiki for your next summer holiday.